AAIR-lab/ATAM/README.md

 ### 3. Generators

 A Generator is required for all the abstracted low-level arguments.
 It concretizes the abstracted argument with one of the valid values for the argument from it's domain.
-It is imeplemented as a python iterator which returns a different value whenever invoked.
+It is implemented as a python iterator which returns a different value whenever invoked.

 Place the generators in the **test_domains/ExampleDomain/Generators** and add the class in the **test_domains/ExampleDomain/\_\_init\_\_.py**.
 The generator class needs extend the **src/DataStructures/Generator.py** and provide the following methods.